 Golden eagles nest on cliff ledges or trees on steep slopes, hunting in grasslands, sage scrub, and chaparral environments.
 Prey species include rabbits, hares and rodents; however, they will also eat other small mammals, birds and reptiles.

 Golden eagles are very sensitive to disturbances.
-For this reason, the Old Survey Road 97 Trail is only open two days a week for three months of the year, and only on a trial basis.
+For this reason, the Old Survey Road 97 Trail is only open two days a week for three months of the year.

 Please join us in respecting and protecting this beautiful preserve.
 Through responsible recreation, we hope to get more people outside and active, enjoying parks and appreciating all that nature has to offer.